dk14/wolfram-mega/docs/dsl.md

 > This contract can also be repurposed as a security deposit for vanilla IRL loan.
 Just add extra "lending" payout from Bob to Alice (or mafia to Alice).
 Then future one-sided "swap" would be paying it back (in exchange for satisfying mafia with payout of incentive).

-> Many IRL financial instruments are possible with this approach, as long as mafia has PoW-issued id to avoid conspiracy with either party, or lazyness.
+> Many IRL financial instruments are possible with this approach, as long as mafia has PoW-issued id to not let mafia conspire with either party, or become lazy.
 In order to ackuire such id, mafia can become special Mega-oracle.
-As Mega-oracle mafia would only have a single possible outcome to attest to, and very specific questions.
-It would be accountable since PoW-reports can be filed against it.
+As Mega-oracle mafia would only have a single possible outcome to attest to, and very specific questions it answers.
+Mafia would be accountable since PoW-reports can be filed against it.

 > Note: Third-party oracle can be avoided with Schnorr adaptor signatures.
 One of the parties (or both) can reveal "proof of empty pockets" for pre-agreed wallets, so mafia would lose incentive automatically if pockets are empty.